newrelic/newrelic-java-agent/instrumentation/aws-bedrock-runtime-2.20/README.md

     max_samples_stored: 100000
 ```

-LLM events also have some unique limits for their attributes...
+LLM events also have some unique limits for the content attribute...

 ```
 Regardless of which implementation(s) are built, there are consistent changes within the agents and the UX to support AI Monitoring.